-By taking a few simple security measures and thinking carefully about what information you are putting online, the chances of becoming a victim of cybercrime can be reduced dramatically.
+By taking a few simple security measures and thinking carefully about what information you are putting online, the chances of becoming a victim of cybercrime can be dramatically reduced.

-Modern Technology such as mobile devices and international computer gaming is now a part of everyday modern society.
+Mobile devices, apps, and international computer gaming are now a part of everyday modern society.

 Demand for quick time information, purchasing and instant online social activity is widespread across the globe – as is, unfortunately, the opportunity for cybercrime.
 More and more criminals are exploiting the speed, convenience and anonymity of the internet to commit a diverse range of criminal activity.

 Cybercrime has many guises and much of it consists of traditional types of crime being committed – or partly committed – online, for example bullying and harassment, financial and identity fraud, sexual abuse and exploitation.

-Familiarise yourselves with security software such as full security software packages which provide virus scans, a firewall spam filtering and parentalcontrols, and then anti-virus scanners and malware removal software which scan your devices for infections and remove them.
+Familiarise yourselves with security software such as full security software packages which provide virus scans, firewall spam filtering and parental controls, plus anti-virus scanners and malware removal software which search your devices for infections and remove them.